ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 ### Deploy
 {: #devsecops-cd-tool-integration-deploy}

-Configure the target Kubernetes cluster where the application will be deployed.
-Choose the target kubernetes cluster that you intend to use as the production or stage environment.
+Configure the target Kubernetes cluster where the application is deployed.
+Choose the target Kubernetes cluster that you intend to use as the production or stage environment.
 The toolchain deploys the build application image to the cluster and runs the acceptance-test and other compliance checks.

 ### IBM Cloud API Key
 {: #devsecops-cd-tool-integration-api-key}

 The API key is used to interact with the ibmcloud CLI tool in several tasks.
-Incase you have already created a cluster, an API to access the cluster and stored the key in a secure vault (any of Key Protect, Secrets Manager or HashiCorp Vault), as prerequisite you can use the same in this step.
+If you already created a cluster, an API to access the cluster and stored the key in a secure vault (any of Key Protect, Secrets Manager or HashiCorp Vault), as prerequisite you can use the same in this step.
-* Option-1: An existing key can be imported from an existing Secret Provider intance created as prerequisites (Key Protect Instance, Secret Manager Instance or HashiCorp Vault) by clicking the key icon (Recommended)
+* Option-1: An existing key can be imported from an existing Secret Provider instance created as prerequisites (Key Protect Instance, Secret Manager Instance or HashiCorp Vault) by clicking the key icon (Recommended)
-* Option-2: An existing key can be copy & pasted (Not Recommended)
+* Option-2: An existing key can be copy and pasted (Not Recommended)
 * Option-3: A new key can be created from here by clicking the New + button.
 Generate a new api-key if you don’t have one or copy an existing key to the field.
 The newly generated API key can be immediately saved to an existing Key Protect instance.

-Click on the Key Icon to use an existing key from your Secret Provider.
+Click the Key Icon to use an existing key from your Secret Provider.
-* **Provider**: The Secret Provider which stores your API Key to access the cluster, as linked to your toolchain earlier.
-It can be a Key Protect Instance, Secret Manager Instance or Hashicorp Vault Instance.
+* **Provider**: The Secret Provider that stores your API Key to access the cluster, as linked to your toolchain earlier.
+It can be a Key Protect Instance, Secret Manager Instance, or Hashicorp Vault Instance.
 * **Resource Group**: Resource Group that the Secrets Manager Provider belongs.
-* **Secret name**: Name/Alias of the secret i.e. API Key.
+* **Secret name**: Name/Alias of the secret, such as the API Key.

-Once the API Key field is filled, the registry and cluster related fields will be filled automatically.
+Once the API Key field is filled, the registry and cluster-related fields are filled automatically.

 ![DevSecOps Tekton Pipeline](images/devsecops_set-up_cd_deployment-target_orig.png)